The EU Digital Networks Act unpacked

 Regulatory governance and BEREC

-The DNA strengthens the role of BEREC in promoting consistent regulatory outcomes across the EU.
+The DNA strengthens BEREC’s role in promoting consistent regulatory outcomes.
 This includes a greater role in developing binding templates and supporting coordination between national regulators.
+National regulatory authorities retain responsibility for supervision and enforcement, but the governance model is more centralised than under the EECC.

 Impact assessment and next steps

 The Commission has published a detailed impact assessment alongside the proposal, analysing policy options and expected effects on competition, investment and regulatory efficiency.
-The preferred option is a full replacement of the EECC with a Regulation combined with enhanced EU-level coordination.
+The preferred option is full replacement of the EECC with a Regulation combined with enhanced EU-level coordination.

 Increasing EU divergence from the UK

-The Digital Networks Act would also widen the regulatory gap between the EU and the UK.
-Since Brexit, UK telecoms regulation has remained structurally anchored in the European Electronic Communications Code as retained and amended in domestic law, with Ofcom exercising a relatively high degree of national discretion.
+The DNA would also widen the regulatory gap between the EU and the UK.
+Since Brexit, UK telecoms regulation has remained structurally anchored in the EECC as retained and amended in domestic law, with Ofcom exercising a high degree of national discretion.
+The DNA represents a decisive move towards a centralised EU telecoms rulebook, with tighter constraints on national implementation and a strengthened coordinating role for BEREC.

-This divergence will sharpen the importance of understanding how Ofcom’s evolving strategic approach to competition, investment and network regulation differs from the more centralised, EU-level model emerging under the Digital Networks Act.
+The DNA underlines that UK and EU telecoms regulation are now on separate trajectories, even where policy objectives continue to overlap.
+This divergence sharpens the importance of understanding how Ofcom’s evolving approach to competition, investment and network regulation differs from the more centralised model developing under the DNA.